 OVERVIEW: Wells Fargo Foundation is the philanthropic arm of the banking and financial services company.
 The foundation supports a wide range of needs, including education, housing, community development, the environment, and arts and culture.
 Specific focuses and agendas vary by state and region.

-PROFILE: Wells Fargo Foundation, the philanthropic offshoot of the banking and financial services institution seeks to create “long-term, strategic, relationships with nonprofits and other organizations to create innovative, sustainable solutions to meet local needs.”
+PROFILE: Wells Fargo Foundation, the philanthropic sister of the banking and financial services institution seeks to create “long-term, strategic, relationships with nonprofits and other organizations to create innovative, sustainable solutions to meet local needs.”
 By its own accounting in recent years, Wells Fargo granted $281 million to 16,300 nonprofits and schools nationwide through its Community Investment program.

+Dance grantmaking ranges from a few thousand to tens of thousands of dollars.
 Well Fargo Foundation also gives to city and community arts centers and councils, many of which incorporate dance into venues and agendas.
-Past grantees here include $100,000 to the New Jersey Performing Arts Center (Newark, NJ), $20,000 to Washington Performing Arts (Washington, DC), $20,000 to the Ordway Center for the Performing Arts (St. Paul, MN), $5,000 to Bass Performance Hall (Fort Worth, TX), and $2,500 to the Snohomish County Arts Commission (Everett, WA).
+Past grantees here include $100,000 to the New Jersey Performing Arts Center and $20,000 to Washington Performing Arts in Washington, D.C; however, as stated above, each state/region makes its own grant selections.

 Just as grant selections are determined by state and the regions within, so too is the application process.
 Most are executed online, but some states require that a paper proposal be submitted to grantseekers’ nearest Wells Fargo location.
 Each state, and sometimes each region within, has its own program officers.
-They all also do a good job answering FAQs, dispensing contact information, and sharing their deadlines.
+It is important that grant seekers check out the foundation’s Community Investment search engine for their state.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).